 Kevin P. Starr.
 Mr. Starr has served as a member of our Board of Directors since September 2011.
 From October 2011 to August 2013, he also served as our interim Chief Executive Officer.
 In 2007, Mr. Starr co-founded Third Rock Ventures, a venture capital firm where he remains a partner.
-Mr. Starr served as the interim Chief Executive Officer of Decibel Therapeutics from October 2015 to July 2016.
+Mr. Starr served as the interim Chief Executive Officer of Decibel Therapeutics, Inc. from October 2015 to July 2016.
 From 2003 to 2007, Mr. Starr undertook a number of entrepreneurial endeavors in the life science and entertainment industries.
 From 2001 to 2002, Mr. Starr served as chief operating officer of Millennium Pharmaceuticals, Inc. He also served as Millennium's chief financial officer from 1998 to 2002.
-Mr. Starr currently serves on the board of directors of Alnylam Pharmaceuticals, Inc., PanOptica, Inc., Decibel Therapeutics, Inc. and MyoKardia, Inc. Mr. Starr received an M.S. in corporate finance from Boston College and a B.S./B.A. in mathematics and business from Colby College.
+In the past five years, Mr. Starr has served on the board of directors of Alnylam Pharmaceuticals, Inc., Zafgen, Inc., MyoKardia, Inc., Agios Pharmaceuticals Inc., Global Blood Therapeutics, Inc., PanOptica, Inc. and Decibel Therapeutics, Inc. Mr. Starr received an M.S. in corporate finance from Boston College and a B.S./B.A. in mathematics and business from Colby College.
 Mr. Starr's qualifications to serve on our Board of Directors include his executive management roles with responsibility over key financial and business planning functions and experience in the formation, development and business strategy of multiple start-up companies in the life sciences sector.